Power law cosmology in modified theory with thermodynamics analysis

+The NEC plays a prominent role among different ECs studied in general relativity.
+In the NEC, the energy-momentum tensor for matter $ T_{ij} $ satisfies $ T_{ij}k^i k^j $, $ \forall $ $ k^i $, \textit{i.e.}, for any vector with $ g_{ij}k^i k^j=0 $.
+The main reasons why the NEC is contemplated significant \cite{Rubakov:2014jja}, (i) It was previously believed that the NEC could only be violated in a theory that involves a scalar field with non-minimal coupling to gravity \cite{Flanagan:1996gw}, (ii) the NEC is a fundamental assumption in the Penrose singularity theorem \cite{Penrose:1964wq}, which is applicable in general relativity.
+The Penrose singularity theorem is based on two conditions: (i) the NEC be upheld; (ii) the Cauchy hypersurface be non-compact.
+This theorem states that a trapped surface exists in space, and a singularity will eventually occur.
+The trapped surface is defined as a closed surface where the outgoing light rays converge (moving inward).

-These connditions are illustrated in fig. \ref{ec}.
-The NEC and DEC are satisfied, but the SEC is violated, in keeping with the idea of accelerated expansion of the universe.
+In Fig. \ref{ec}, it is demonstrated that the NEC and DEC are satisfied, but the SEC is violated, indicating the universe's accelerated expansion.

-\subsection{Cosmographic Parameters}
+\subsection{Cosmographic parameters}

-\qquad To understand the universe's expansion history, many cosmological parameters are studied, which are expressed in the form of higher order derivatives of the scala factor.
+\qquad To understand the universe's expansion history, many cosmological parameters are studied, which are expressed in the form of higher-order derivatives of the scale factor.
 Therefore, to explore the dynamics of the universe, these parameters are very helpful.
-For example Hubble parameter $ H $ shows the expansion rate of the universe, the deceleration parameter $ q $ tells about the phase transition of the universe, the jerk parameter $ j $, snap parameter $s$ and lerk parameter $m$ investigate dark energy models and their dynamics.
+For example, Hubble parameter $ H $ shows the expansion rate of the universe, the deceleration parameter $ q $ tells about the phase transition of the universe, the jerk parameter $ j $, the snap parameter $ s $, and the lerk parameter $m$ investigate dark energy models and their dynamics.
 These are defined as:

 These parameters may also be written in terms of $q$ as